hal/docs/recipes/domain-on-single-machine.md

 Sometimes it’s required to verify a domain setup with multiple hosts involved.
 But what if only a single machine is at your service?
 This document describes a simple setup that allows you to create a WildFly domain on a number of virtual hosts: Simply by binding the host controllers to virtual network interfaces.

-## Create a slave controller configuration
+## Create a host controller configuration

 Create a copy of the domain directory that ships with the default distribution.